catseye/Funicular/README.markdown

 *   Make sure the Funicular has been set up as above.
 *   Run `funicular initdist 720` to create a 720K (or whatever) dist image.
-*   Run `funicular start`.
-It will detect that there is a dist image present, and may print out specific instructions.
+*   Run `funicular builddist`.
+It will check that there is a dist image present, and may print out specific instructions.
 *   Formatting and populating the dist image is Funicular-dependent.
-    Look for instructions that might have been printed out,
+    Look for instructions that might have been printed out.
+    If the distribution can be created entirely on the host, the emulator might not even be started.
 *   After the dist image is how you like it, shut down the emulator using the recommended method for doing so.
 *   Run `funicular distboot` to try to boot off the dist image, if it is